js-girls/workshop/STEPS.md

 ```

 ### Function?
 Uh?
 A function is just a piece of code that we can use multiple times.
-Functions are perfect for avoiding repetition in our code, and to give structure to a JavaScript application.
+Functions are perfect for avoiding repetition in our code and to give structure to a JavaScript application.

 Note that first we are **defining** a function (`var updateList = function(…)`), and after we are **calling** it (`updateList(…)`).
 This is an important concept to understand: when we *define* a function, nothing visible happens.
 We are simply creating a “magic word”